mhausenblas/howtoq.help/getting-started/index.md

 ## Hands-on

+{: .warning }
-Make sure you understand the [pricing](https://aws.amazon.com/q/pricing/), first.
+Before you start using Amazon Q, make sure you understand the [pricing](https://aws.amazon.com/q/pricing/), first.
+There is a free tier, however, you want to make sure your use case fits.

 1. Amazon Q Business
    - [Get started via AWS console](https://us-east-1.console.aws.amazon.com/amazonq/home?region=us-east-1#welcome)